Founding fathers of the European Union: List

-Relabelling the founding fathers into EU pioneers
+Relabelling as 'EU pioneers' and the inclusion of women

 Commentators have pointed out that the founding fathers were all men.

+Ada Rossi and Ursula Hirschmann, among other women, played a central role in the dissemination of the ideas of a federal Europe of Ventotene Manifesto; their role remains largely unacknowledged.

-A clause of equality between men and women has been introduced in the Treaty of Rome for economic reasons because of concerns of dumping by countries that used low paid women labour.
+A clause of equality between men and women was introduced in the Treaty of Rome for economic reasons because of concerns of dumping by countries that used low-paid women's labour.

 In a new publication from 2021, the European Union listed 21 people labelled EU pioneers, in which 8 women names have been added to the list of the 11 founding fathers.

-The women that were added to the list of EU pioneers are: Anna Lindh, Louise Weiss, Marga Klompé, Melina Mercouri, Nicole Fontaine, Nilde Iotti, Simone Veil and Ursula Hirschmann.
+Those who were added to the list of EU pioneers, including the 8 women, are:

 Proposals and Rome

 Count Richard von Coudenhove-Kalergi (1894–1972) published the Paneuropa manifesto in 1923 which set up the movement of that name.
 At the start of the 1950s Robert Schuman (1886–1963), based on a plan by Jean Monnet (1888–1979), called for a European Coal and Steel Community in his "Schuman declaration".
 Monnet went on to become the first President of the High Authority.
 Schuman later served as President of the European Parliament and became notable for advancing European integration.

 Following its creation, the Treaty of Rome established the European Economic Community.
 Although not all the people who signed the treaty are known as founding fathers, a number are, such as Paul-Henri Spaak (1899–1972), who also worked on the treaty as well as the Benelux union and was the first President of the European Parliament.
-Other founding fathers who signed the treaty were Konrad Adenauer (1876–1967) of Germany and Joseph Bech (1887–1975) of Luxembourg.
+Other founding fathers who signed the treaty were Konrad Adenauer (1876–1967) of FR Germany and Joseph Bech (1887–1975) of Luxembourg.